agiliq/building-api-django/docs/access-control.rst

             user.save()
             return user

-We have overriden the ModelSerializer method's :code:`create()` to save the :code:`User` instances.
-We ensure that we set the password correctly using :code:`user.set_password`, rather than setting the raw password as the hash.
-We also don't want to get back the password in response which we ensure using :code:`extra_kwargs = {'password': {'write_only': True}}`.
+We have overriden the ModelSerializer's :code:`create()` method to save the :code:`User` instances.
+We ensure that we set the password correctly using :code:`user.set_password()`, rather than setting the raw password as the hash.
+We also don't want to get back the password in the response which we ensure using :code:`extra_kwargs = {'password': {'write_only': True}}`.

 Let us also add views to the User Serializer for creating the user and connect it to the urls.py